Best cartridges Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cartridges you can buy in 2023.

 Read the full review: Ortofon 2m Blue MM

 Audio Technica has been making turntable cartridges since the vinyl heyday of the 1970s, and its models come in all shapes and sizes, to suit all budgets.
-This is one step up from entry-level, but you could be mistaken for thinking it's a lot pricier.
-The build quality is superb, feeling satisfyingly hefty in the hand.
-But it sounds beautifully refined, while still managing to pack plenty of impact.
+This is one step up from entry-level, but you could be mistaken for thinking it's a lot pricier: the build quality is superb, feeling satisfyingly hefty in the hand.
+And it sounds beautifully refined, while still managing to pack plenty of impact.
 It's more suited to music that's on the more delicate side, rather than exploding with energy.
 As many would agree, that's no bad thing.

 Read the full review: Audio Technica AT-F7

 Despite its lack of straight sides, the 2500 is easy to set up, thanks to its easy-to-align shell and use of captive nuts.
 And once set up it sounds assured and silky smooth, with a nicely handled tonal balance providing crisp treble, clear midrange and bass that's tighter than a worm's belt.
 There's plenty of warmth to the vocals too, giving songs a good deal of emotional punch.
 These sonic skills mean tunes are packed full of detail too, with impressive dynamics.
 All in all, a thoroughly enjoyable listen.